IRS Mileage Rate 2022

 The federal mileage rates for 2022 are the ones you need to use for calculating your reimbursement from January 2022 until the end of the year.
 Note that you should calculate the mileage you've accrued from January 1 - June 30, 2022, with the intial rates set by the IRS.
 Any mileage you drive in the second part of the year - from July 1st till December 31st, 2022, should be calculated using the newly announced IRS mileage rates for 2022.

-It is likely that if you are an employer, your employees will expect to get reimbursed based on the new IRS reimbursement rate for 2022.
+It is highly likely that if you are an employer, your employees will expect to get reimbursed based on the new federal reimbursement rate for 2022.
 Keep in mind that when reimbursing your employees you are not obliged to use the standard rate.
 In any case, it is useful to know the mileage rate for 2022 because anything you reimburse above it will be taxed.

-As self-employed, use the 2022 mileage rate to calculate the mileage deduction you can claim on your tax return in 2023 for the 2022 year.
+As self-employed, use the 2022 federal mileage rate to calculate the mileage deduction you can claim on your tax return in 2023 for the 2022 year.

 The mileage rate for 2022 is calculated by the IRS based on an analysis of the costs of owning and operating a vehicle in the US.
 There are a few different factors that influence the IRS’ decision on the new mileage rate.
 Some of these factors include: